 The International Standard Organization (ISO) consists of individuals who are very successful in finance, industry, and government services.
 This group of people makes up the Principal Officers of the ISO.
 They are:

 - The Vice President (Policy)

 - Vice President (Technical Management)

 In addition, the ISO is also made up of the ISO Council, Technical Management Board, and a network of National Standards representatives from various countries.

-What are the functions of ISO?
+What are the functions of the International Standard Organization?